whoeverest/nlbcli/README.md

 pip install git+https://github.com/whoeverest/nlbcli.git
 ```

+If the install fails because of write permissions, try using `sudo`.

 Now `nlbcli` should be available as an executable in your shell.
 If using pip w/ `--user` flag, make sure `~/.local/bin` is in `$PATH`

 * Log in: `nlbcli login`